RU09342/lab-2-blinking-leds-szymczaks0/Off_Board Blink/README.md

 ### 1. Remove power from the launchpad (micro USB cable)
 ### 2. Connect, with wires, 3.3V pin on the launchpad to the + rail on the breadboard & the GND pin on the launchpad to the - rail on the breadboard.

-### 3. The bare minimum to flash two LEDs with the G2553 on a breadboard are 5 pin connects:
+### 3. The bare minimum to flash two LEDs with the G2553 on a breadboard are 5 pin connections:
    * VCC
    * GND
    * !RST